 Port Function host1 (mgmt0 bond) - copper/RJ45 connector Best practices recommend that you use this port and the host0 port to access the Flex Appliance Console to perform the initial configuration.
 Labeled ETH0 on the node. host0 (mgmt0 bond) - copper/RJ45 connector Best practices recommend that you use this port and the host1 port to access the Flex Appliance Console to perform the initial configuration.
 Labeled ETH1 on the node. privnic1 (eth2/NIC3) - copper/RJ45 connector You must use this port and the privnic0 port to connect the nodes to each other.
 Labeled ETH2 on the node. privnic0 (eth3/NIC4) - copper/RJ45 connector You must use this port and the privnic1 port to connect the nodes to each other.
 Labeled ETH3 on the node.
-IPMI port - copper/RJ45 connector A 1-GbE port that is used to connect to the Veritas Remote Management Interface.
-The 25 10ChE parts same r opulated with the 10ChE entired modules.
+IPMI port - copper/RJ45 connector A 1-GbE port that is used to connect to the Veritas Remote Management Interface. any lated with the 100hE entired medules.
 For more